VMBlakelock/bouquetnblooms/README.md

 The developer's abilities where tested during the development of this project.
 2020 has been a strange and tough year, the developer tried hard to stay on track with study and all project submissions as well as working full time, over and above the normal working days throughout the year.
 Unfortunately time and health tookover.
-Therefore the ms4 project was created with minimum time left before submission date and the developers subscription ended.
+Therefore the ms4 Bouquet'N'Blooms project was created with minimum time left before submission date and the developers subscription ended.
 A small extension was allowed for by code institute.

-The developer can only apologies for the basic and unfinished BouquetnBlooms project submission, however it was decided to submit something rather than nothing.
+The developer can only apologies for the basic and unfinished Bouquet'N'Blooms project submission, however it was decided to submit something rather than nothing.

 The developer has tried to incorporate as much of the project criteria as possible in the time left to create, to show there is an understanding there of the requirements of full stack implementation.
-For quickness and ease to have something for submission the sites design is directly copied from the Boutique_Ado mini project from [Code Institute](https://codeinstitute.net/), however there are a few style tweaks and differences to try to make the site more individual and of course the product and subscription is completely different to that of Boutique_Ado.
+For quickness and ease to have something for submission the sites design is directly copied from the Boutique_Ado mini project from [Code Institute](https://codeinstitute.net/), however there are a few style tweaks and differences to try to make the site more individual and of course the products and the fact this site sells subscriptions is therefore completely different to that of Boutique_Ado.

 Finally and again for quickness the Readme was created initially by copy an pasting in one of the developers previous readme files and editing it for this project.
 This can be seen in the commit history.